-Credit risk is the risk of financial loss to the company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-Credit risk arises from cash and cash equivalents, deposits with banks and short-term investments and financial institutions, as well as outstanding receivables from credit sales.
+Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
+Credit risk arises from cash and cash equivalents, deposits with banks and short-term investments at financial institutions, as well as outstanding receivables from credit sales.

-Investment security
+Investment securities

-The company limits its exposure to credit risk by investing mainly liquid security, with counterparties that have credit quality and in Government of Jamaica security.
+The Company limits its exposure to credit risk by investing mainly in highly liquid security, with counterparties that have credit quality and in Government of Jamaica security.